Internet & Email Support (Available 24/7):(208) 673-1100(208) 527-1100(208) 766-1100

 LAN: A blinking green light is normal.
 This indicates traffic/usage on the local network.

 To identify your public static IP address visit:

 If you've lost internet connectivity please contact us for your IP address.

-Please click here for a guide on connecting wireless computers to your network.
+If you have a Linksys router, please click here for a guide on connecting wireless devices to your network.

 Please follow the instructions below to help setup wireless security.
 If you need further assistance please contact our Internet Support.